by Matt Slick

 - After death, we go to either paradise or spirit prison.

-- At the judgment, we then are assigned one of three levels of heaven (Tellestial, Terrestrial, Celestial) or we go to "outer darkness."
+- At the judgment, we then are assigned one of three levels of heaven (Telestial, Terrestrial, Celestial), or we go to "outer darkness."

 - Godhood is attained by those Mormons who kept Celestial Law.
 The rest become angels in the other two levels of heaven.

 - The process of eternal progression continues as those who have become god and goddess then produce spirit offspring.

 In summation, Mormonism teaches that we had a pre-existence, that we are born here on earth, and that if we are good enough Mormons, we can become gods and goddesses of our own worlds.

 How Should Christians Respond?

 The Christian should respond to Mormon teaching on eternal progression by first praying for the salvation of the Mormon people, and that they would be delivered from their false teaching.
 Second, even though they deny the sufficiency of the Bible, you must quote Scripture.
 Isaiah 55:11 says, "So shall My word be which goes forth from My mouth.
 It shall not return to Me empty, without accomplishing what I desire."
 You must trust the power of the word of God and tell it to the Mormons.
 The following Scriptures are worth presenting.

 - God was not exalted.
 He has always been God.
 "Before the mountains were born, or you gave birth to the earth and the world, even from everlasting to everlasting, you are God."
 (Psalm 90:2).